-Throughout KS3 we have interwoven our key educational “Golden Threads” which we believe all pupils require in order to become capable learners and valued members of society.
+Throughout KS3 we have interwoven our key educational “Cross Curricular Threads” which we believe all pupils require in order to become able learners and valued members of society.
 These are the development of literacy skills especially reading, application of numeracy in context, scientific enquiry and creativity, personal development and an understanding of the need for social equity and justice.

-Year 10 pupils in the cohort of 2019-20 will study both English Language and Literature, Maths (with some pupils taking Statistics), and combined Science (Student in the current Year 8 are being prepared for the Triple Science option).
+Year 10 pupils will study both English Language and Literature, Maths (with some pupils taking Statistics), and combined Science (Student in the current Year 8 are being prepared for the Triple Science option).
 All pupils will do at least one lesson of recreational PE and a single lesson of Computer Science, RE and PSHE.
 Current option choices are as follows: